cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

   ]
 ```

-`main()` simply returns a list of task objects which will be serialized into YAML presentation like this:
+`main()` needs to returns a list of task objects which will be serialized into YAML, like this:

 ```yaml
 task: